-- (c) In the event an employee who is eligible to receive a transfer moving allowance under this section is also eligible to receive a moving allowance or its equivalent under any present or future Federal or Provincial legislation, the amount of transfer moving allowance provided under this section, when added to the amount of moving allowance provided by such legislation, shall not exceed the maximum amount of the transfer moving allowance the employee is eligible to receive under this section. - (d) Only one (1) transfer moving allowance will be paid where more than one (1) member of a family living in the same residence is transferred pursuant to section 18.04. - 18.07 During the first eighteen (18) months after the company opens a parts distribution centre or begins manufacturing or assembly operations at a new location, preferential consideration will be given to the employment application of any laid off employee having seniority, over employment applications of individuals who have not previously worked for the company, provided the previous experience of such laid off employee with the company shows he/she is qualified for the work for which he/she is being considered.
-Upon becoming employed at the new location, the laid off employee shall lose his/her seniority rights hereunder and shall have the status of a probationary employee with the company. - 18.08 (a) An employee who is on the active employment roll on or after May 1, 1968 will be eligible for a layoff moving allowance if he/she is laid off from one plant of the company (hereinafter called his/her original plant) as a result of a discontinuance of operations or is laid off as a result of a reduction in force and is offered and accepts an offer of employment at another plant of the company (hereinafter called his/her new plant) pursuant to the preferential placement provisions described in the letter exchanged between the company and the union dated October 18, 1993, and if: - (i) his/her new plant is at least eighty (80) kilometres distant from his/her original plant and he/she moves his/her permanent residence as a result of accepting the offer of employment at his/her new plant; and - (ii) he/she had one (1) or more years of seniority on the last day he/she worked at his/her original plant and has not incurred a break in seniority on or prior to the date on which the application is made to the company; and
+- (c) In the event an employee who is eligible to receive a transfer moving allowance under this section is also eligible to receive a moving allowance or its equivalent under any present or future Federal or Provincial legislation, the amount of transfer moving allowance provided under this section, when added to the amount of moving allowance provided by such legislation, shall not exceed the maximum amount of the transfer moving allowance the employee is eligible to receive under this section. - (d) Only one (1) transfer moving allowance will be paid where more than one (1) member of a family living in the same residence is transferred pursuant to section 18.04.

-- (iii) he/she files an application for a layoff moving allowance not later than 6 months after the first day he/she worked at his/her new plant. - (b) Effective for expenses incurred on or after September 24, 2012, the amount of a layoff moving allowance will be the amount of Separation Payment which would have been paid under the Separation Payment Plan to the applicant assuming that he/she would have been eligible for a Separation Payment as of the date of his/her application for such layoff moving allowance provided, however, that such layoff moving allowance will in no event be greater than the amount shown in the following table:
+- 18.07 During the first eighteen (18) months after the company opens a parts distribution centre or begins manufacturing or assembly operations at a new location, preferential consideration will be given to the employment application of any laid off employee having seniority, over employment applications of individuals who have not previously worked for the company, provided the previous experience of such laid off employee with the company shows they are qualified for the work for which they are being considered.
+Upon becoming employed at the new location, the laid off employee shall lose their seniority rights hereunder and shall have the status of a probationary employee with the company. - 18.08 (a) An employee who is on the active employment roll on or after May 1, 1968 will be eligible for a layoff moving allowance if they are laid off from one plant of the company (hereinafter called their original plant) as a result of a discontinuance of operations or is laid off as a result of a reduction in force and is offered and accepts an offer of employment at another plant of the company (hereinafter called their new plant) pursuant to the preferential placement provisions described in the letter exchanged between the company and the union dated October 18, 1993, and if: - (i) their new plant is at least eighty (80) kilometres distant from their original plant and they move their permanent residence as a result of accepting the offer of employment at their new plant; and - (ii) they had one (1) or more years of seniority on the last day they worked at their original plant and has not incurred a break in seniority on or prior to the date on which the application is made to the company; and - (iii) they file an application for a layoff moving allowance not later than six (6) months after the first day they worked at their new plant. - (b) Effective for expenses incurred on or after September 25, 2023, the amount of a layoff moving allowance will be the amount of Separation Payment which would have been paid under the Separation Payment Plan to the applicant assuming that they would have been eligible for a Separation Payment as of the date of their application for such layoff moving allowance provided, however, that such layoff moving allowance will in no event be greater than the amount shown in the following table: